 This is a club for everyone interested in how things work and how they are made.
 Brace yourself for some big ideas from the world of Science Technology Engineering and Maths.
+Run by S6 volunteers and Miss Farnham

 Golden Skills: Numeracy, information handling, problem solving